wildthink/Runtime/README.md

 [Mike Ash](https://github.com/mikeash) gave and awesome [talk](https://academy.realm.io/posts/goto-mike-ash-exploring-swift-memory-layout/) on just that.

 ## License
-Runtime is available under the MIT license.
+Runtime and Convertor are available under the MIT license.
 See the LICENSE file for more info.